-One of the wildest spots in the Wild West was reportedly over 26 known deaths that occurred here, with many more unreported.
+The hotel was one of the wildest spots in the Wild West, with reportedly over 26 known deaths that occurred here, with many more unreported.
 The majority of them being gun-related.
 You can even see gun holes in the walls throughout the hotel.